TEALSK12/introduction-to-computer-science/lesson_27.md

 Students will be able to...

--   Use custom blocks to implement a well-written version of Pong
+-   Implement a well-written version of Pong
 -   Practice good style and conventions to create readable and maintainable code

 ## Materials/Preparation